 Great attention has been given to the café/restaurant tenancy and the terminal amenities that will see brand new restroom facilities introduced to the landside area, while the existing airside amenities will also be upgraded.

 Working in a live environment with stringent operational and safety requirements is a challenge ADCO will embrace.
-We will ensure CASA, aviation guidelines and HSE best practices are implemented by mirroring the PHIA management plans and prioritising airport passenger movements over all construction stages at all times.
+We will ensure CASA, aviation guidelines and HSE best practices are implemented by mirroring the PHIA management plans and prioritising airport passenger movements throughout all stages of construction.

-Construction started in February 2020 following the completion of the ECI process.
+Construction is underway following the completion of the ECI process.